-1. Stay hydrated – fluids are hugely important for many aspects of body function, not least detoxification and elimination.
-Good ways to hydrate include water, freshly pressed vegetable juices, ginger, tea, lemon water, herbal teas and dandelion coffee.
+1. Stay hydrated – fluids are needed for the elimination of water soluble waste products.
+Good ways to hydrate include water, freshly pressed vegetable juices, ginger tea, lemon water, herbal teas and dandelion coffee.

-3. Eat organic – organic foods contain fewer pesticide residues and are often higher in nutrients.
+4. Eat organic – organic foods contain fewer pesticide residues and are often higher in nutrients.
+Eat organic where possible.

-9. Spice it up – herbs and spices can enhance digestion and provide antioxidants for the immune system as well as having antibacteral and antifungal properties.
+12. Spice it up – herbs and spices can enhance digestion and provide antioxidants for the immune system as well as having anti-bacterial and anti-fungal properties.
 Include turmeric, cumin, coriander, ginger, fenugreek, basil, mint, fennel, dill, cinnamon, cloves, garlic and star anise.

 13. Super foods – whilst all whole, natural foods are super foods in their own way there are some that are worth a mention and these include blueberries, goji berries, cacao, maca, mulberries and broccoli sprouts.